Ergomagnetosphere, Ejection Disc, Magnetopause in M87. I Global Flow of Mass, Angular Momentum, Energy and Current: Ergomagnetosphere

-The first boundary condition involves the mass flow.
-We have assumed that $\dot M\propto \varpi^n$.
-This implies that there is still an appreciable flow of plasma at $\varpi_{\rm em}$.
-It is much larger than the supply of particles needed to carry charge while, by definition, dynamically unimportant.
-It is not clear what happens to this mass flow.
-One limiting case is that all of it proceeds inward to the horizon; the other is that it is essentially all ejected from this point along a surface that eventually becomes the jet sheath.
-For simplicity, we adopt the ejection limit here so that we can continue to adopt the force-free electrodynamics formalism (although a MHD description with negligible inertia does not change the principles discussed below).
 The second boundary condition involves the angular momentum.
 In the inflow limit, we need a torque $G_{\rm em}$ applied to disc by the ergomagnetosphere to partly oppose the angular momentum carried inward by mass flow in the disc.
 In the ejection limit, a larger torque will be required to drive away the inflowing gas from this radius as well.
 However, most of the angular momentum in the ejection disc derives from large radius and $G_{\rm em}$ is irrelevant to the global angular momentum balance.
 The third, energy, condition is similar.
 It provides the source of power that ultimately drives away the mass flow at large radius and dominates the energy budget.
 It will be given by $\sim G_{\rm em}\Omega_{\rm em}$, the rate at which the torque $G_{\rm em}$ does work.

 We now discuss some ways by which this transfer of energy and angular momentum through the ergomagnetosphere can happen.
 We have identified basic mechanisms to energize the disc which we call the ``clutch'' and the ``capstan''\footnote{With traditional automotive and nautical counterparts.}.
 While we fully expect that the electromagnetic field in the ergomagnetosphere is time-dependent and non-axisymmetric and may contain appreciable plasma, as we discuss further in Paper II, it is still helpful to consider axisymmetric force-free idealizations to demonstrate general mechanisms that could be at work and also to suggest equilibria which can be used for exploring stability.